Contributing expert: Katya Sevruk,

 • ‘The learning curve associated with adapting to the redesigned tool might impact employees’ productivity, as they’re used to the painful yet known experience of the old software.’

-In this article, I’ll highlight four key benefits that UX designers bring to enterprise applications, thanks to which they increase the software users’ productivity and help companies succeed.
+In this article, I’ll highlight four key benefits that UX design brings to enterprise applications, thanks to which they increase the software users’ productivity and help companies succeed.

 With enterprise software, we build tools to help organizations and their employees work more efficiently.
 Though features enable complex capabilities, human-centered approach remains unchanged - it’s still a person behind the keyboard, operating these systems.
 So, it’s still human needs and contexts that anchor design decisions.